-The Compliance and AML/CFT Department monitors and tests compliance by performing Compliance Reviews to identify regulatory breaches and non compliance issues.
-The results of the Compliance Reviews are reported to the Board Audit and Compliance Committee, the CEO, the Chief Risk Officer, the Executive Management and the concerned unit/department heads on a regular basis.
+The Compliance and AML/CFT Department monitors and tests compliance by performing compliance reviews to identify regulatory breaches and non-compliance issues.
+The results of the compliance reviews are reported to the Board Audit and Compliance Committee, the CEO, the Chief Risk Officer, the Executive Management and the concerned unit/department heads on a regular basis.
 The reports summarize deficiencies and/or breaches and recommend measures to address them, in addition to the corrective measures already taken and those which shall be taken in accordance with agreed target dates.

-During 2013, the Compliance and AML/CFT Department carried out 18 Compliance Reviews which identified compliance and controls deficiencies all of which were appropriately addressed by the Bank's management.
-None of the compliance issues identified in the department's Compliance Reviews had any material financial impact on the Bank
+During 2014, the Compliance and AML/CFT Department carried out 18 Compliance Reviews which identified compliance and controls deficiencies all of which were appropriately addressed by the Bank's management.
+None of the compliance issues identified in the department's compliance reviews had any material financial impact on the Bank.

-Compliance was also present and involved in all the following tasks:
+Compliance was also presented and involved in all the following

-- Provided compliance advice and guidance on all daily inquiries raised by the Bank's management/staff in a timely manner. - Represented compliance in all Operational Risk Assessment Programs (ORAPs) and MRC meetings; - Addressed all the Bank's business units' inquiries with QCB; - Addressed all inquiries raised by QCB Consumer Protection Department on behalf of business units; - Facilitated and responded to all QCB examiners' requests for the 2013 annual QCB regulatory review on all the Bank's business units; and - Regulatory reporting: Investigated and responded to all inquires raised by the Financial Information Unit (FIU), QCB, and other regulatory inquiries.
+- Provided compliance advice and guidance on all daily inquiries raised by the Bank's management/staff in a timely manner- - Represented compliance in all Operational Risk Approval Process (ORAPs) and MRC meetings; - Addressed all the Bank's business units' inquiries with QCB; - Addressed all inquiries raised by QCB on behalf of business - Facilitated and responded to all OCB examiners' requests for the 2014 annual QCB regulatory review on all the Bank's business units; and - Regulatory reporting: Investigated and responded to all inquires raised by the Financial Information Unit (FIU), QCB, and other regulatory inquiries. - Monitored the bank's rations vs. QCB mandated ratios. - Followed-up the progress of the data cleansing project.